OpenLiberty/ci.gradle/README.md

 ## undeploy task

-The `undeploy` task supports undeployment of one or more applications from the Liberty Profile server.
+The `undeploy` task supports undeployment of one or more applications from the WebSphere Liberty server.

 ### Properties